vuejs-es/vuejs.org/src/v2/guide/transitions.md

   },

   // --------
-  // SALIDA
+  // LEAVING
   // --------

   beforeLeave: function (el) {
     // ...
   },
-  // el callback done es opcional cuando
+  // the done callback is optional when
-  // es usado junto a CSS
+  // used in combination with CSS
   leave: function (el, done) {
     // ...
     done()